Yeast Diaper Rash: Causes, Symptoms, And Treatment

 Yeast (Candida) is a type of fungus that occurs naturally in the human body.
 But when growth is out of control, it creates what we call a “yeast infection.”

-That yeast overgrowth is exactly what causes yeast diaper rash.
+That yeast overgrowth is exactly what causes a yeast infection diaper rash (or just “yeast diaper rash”).
 It is, simply put, a fungal infection.

 Because yeast thrives in warm, moist environments, it’s no surprise that a yeast diaper rash can quickly crop up.
 Let’s take a look at what causes a yeast diaper rash and what factors leave your baby’s skin susceptible.